 “My beloved son, receive this scapular for your Order.
 It is the special sign of a privilege which I have obtained for you and for all God’s children who honor me as Our Lady of Mount Carmel.
 Those who die devotedly clothed with this scapular shall be preserved from eternal fire.
 The brown scapular is a badge of salvation.
 The brown scapular is a shield in time of danger.
 The brown scapular is a pledge of peace and special protection, until the end of time.”
 (God-Sent, 74)

 The brown scapular is as a small Carmelite habit, with a front and a back.
 It has also been associated with the parable of the lost sheep.
 “Just as the divine Shepherd goes to great lengths to save the one lost sheep, the scapular seeks the salvation of every lost sheep.
 The scapular is made of wool, just as sheep have woolen fleece.
 And it is worn as a “shoulder garment” (the meaning of scapular), just as the shepherd wraps the lost sheep around his neck and over his shoulders.”
 (God-Sent, 74).

 - Holy Bible, RSV Catholic Edition.

 - God-Sent: A History of the Accredited Apparitions of Mary.
 Roy Abraham Varghese.
 (Crossroad Publishing Company: New York), 2000.

-- Our Lady of Mount Carmel Virtual Pilgrimage (coming soon to our YouTube channel)
+- Our Lady of Mount Carmel Virtual Pilgrimage (watch on YouTube here)